 Welcome to the Touchon Lab!

-I am an associate professor of biology at Vassar College.
-My research focuses primarily on phenotypic plasticity.
-I aim to understand the causes and consequences of plasticity in many consequences.
+I am a Professor of Biology at Vassar College.
+My research focuses primarily on understanding the causes and consequences of phenotypic plasticity.
 For example, I study the role of phenotypic plasticity in modifying aquatic food-web ecology and predator-prey interactions.
-I study the physiological responses of tadpoles when they are developing defensive phenotypes in response to predators.
-I am also very excited to study the genomic and transcriptomic basis of plasticity.
+I study the responses of tadpoles when they are developing defensive phenotypes in response to predators.
+I also study the genomic and transcriptomic basis of plasticity.
 I study the evolution of terrestrial reproduction in a group of Central and South American treefrogs in the genus Dendropsophus.
 Lastly, here locally in New York, I also study the effects of water mold and other aquatic pathogens on the development of embryos of spring breeding amphibians.
 Check out the lab news page for updates on current projects!

 Check out this news story by Vassar about our research from summer 2017!